-The Human Rights Commissioner's Office (HRCO) is the Board's arms-length office for addressing matters specific to the Human Rights Code and the Board's Human Rights Policy #240.
+The Human Rights Commissioner's Office (HRCO) is the Board's arms-length office for addressing matters specific to Ontario's Human Rights Code and the Board's Human Rights Policy #240.

 The two primary goals of the HRCO are:

-- To support the prevention of discrimination and harassment through education, learning and training opportunities.
+To support the prevention of discrimination and harassment through human rights and accessibility education, learning and professional development.

 An Arms-Length Office